Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-02-The-Paper-Currency.md

 **Day 2**<br/>
 **Dated 2/5/2020;**<br/>
 **Topic** :: Paper and electronic currency<br/>
 Yesterday we discussed the evolution of money from barter system to coins.
-Today we seek to explore the functioning of paper money or Legal Tender.
+Today we seek to explore the functioning of paper money or Legal Tender.<br/>
 Term for today
 Fiduciary money: Fiduciary money refers to money backed up by trust between the payer and payee Types<br/>